 This is not the first time the young weightlifter has impressed with her show of sheer strength.
 During the 2021 International Weightlifting Federation (IWF) Youth World Championships in Jeddah, Saudi Arabia, Estep took home the gold.

-She did so in style, setting three 55-kilogram Youth world records and a Junior World Record along the way.
+She did so in style, setting two 55-kilogram Youth world records along the way.
 She hit a snatch at 89 kilograms (196.2 pounds), setting the Youth American, Youth Pan-American, Youth World Records, and Junior American Record.
 Her clean & jerk, coming in at 109 kilos (240.3 pounds) was a Youth American Record.
 Estep totaled 198 kilograms (436.5 pounds), giving her both the Youth American and Youth World Record.

 What the Future Holds

 Estep’s training continues with upcoming competitions in mind.
 The 2022 IWF Junior World Championships are currently scheduled toward the end of April 2022, COVID-depending.
 Simons tells BarBend that his plan is for Estep to make a weight class change in 2022 as well: